Josh: Taking Your Needs Seriously

 It is very common for anxiety to have an effect on sleep, leading to insomnia and sleep disruptions like early waking.

-Sometimes there is a pattern of excessive sleep.
-Regular, sound sleep is essential for healthy functioning and sleep disruption is a particularly debilitating weapon in the anxiety arsenal.
+Sometimes there is a pattern of excessive sleep (hypersomnia) – relentless worrying is inherently exhausting!
+Regular, sound sleep is essential for healthy functioning, and sleep disruption is a particularly debilitating weapon in the anxiety arsenal.

 Appetite or weight changes

-Loss of appetite and weight loss, or sometimes overeating and weight gain, can be a sign that anxiety is interfering with the healthy eating habits essential for maintenance of healthy mood levels.
+Loss of appetite and weight loss, or sometimes overeating and weight gain, can be a sign that anxiety is interfering with the healthy eating habits essential for the maintenance of mood levels and general functioning.

 Crying serves a very useful purpose – stress hormones are released through tears.